 NHBC is a provider of warranty and insurance for new homes.
-Its purpose is to work with its registered house builders to help build confidence in the construction quality of new homes for the benefit of new home buyers.
+Its purpose is to work with its registered housebuilders to help build confidence in the construction quality of new homes for the benefit of the industry and its homeowners.